Embird Embroidery Software

 Freehand Tool

-This is a special way to create embroidery design by simple drawing rather than common node-by-node digitizing .
-It is much faster, the Freehand tool allows to create a sketch drawings with mouse or digitizing tablet within a few minutes.
+This is a special way to create an embroidery design by simply drawing, rather than the common node-by-node digitizing.
+It is much faster; the Freehand tool allows you to create sketch drawings with a mouse or digitizing tablet within a few minutes.

 Embroidery design digitized with Freehand Tool

 It works like a painting tool.
-Result, however, is an embroidery design that can include various embroidery styles like fills, columns, sfumato objects and outlines as well as some new stitch styles like pressure-sensitive columns.
+The result, however, is an embroidery design that can include various embroidery styles such as fills, columns, sfumato objects, and outlines, as well as some new stitch styles like pressure-sensitive columns.

-Unlike the other Studio tools , which are based on the precise manual placement of the nodes, curves and lines, Freehand tool allows to draw most of the Studio objects with a free hand.
-Strokes are automatically converted to chosen embroidery style.
-After conversion, strokes can be edited as other vector objects in Studio (node by node).
-When creating embroidery design, the Freehand tool can be combined with any other tools in the Studio.
+Unlike the other Studio tools, which are based on the precise manual placement of nodes, curves, and lines, the Freehand tool allows you to draw most of the Studio objects freehand.
+Strokes are automatically converted to the chosen embroidery style.
+After conversion, strokes can be edited like other vector objects in Studio (node-by-node).
+When creating an embroidery design, the Freehand tool can be combined with any other tools in Studio.

-Like other creation tools in Studio, Freehand tool can be used with various display modes (Normal, Vector, 3D, Flat ...) to display imported raster image behind the digitized design as a template for digitizing, or preview created design in 3D.
+Like other creation tools in Studio, the Freehand tool can be used with various display modes (Normal, Vector, 3D, Flat...).

-Freehand tool can work with any Microsoft Windows compatible mouse or digitizing tablet*.
+The Freehand tool can work with any Microsoft Windows-compatible mouse or digitizing tablet*.
 Its use is not restricted to any specific brand of tablet.

-*Tablet pen pressure can be used in Studio only if tablet uses Wintab32.dll driver and this driver must be located in the Windows\System32 folder.
+*Tablet pen pressure can be used in Studio only if the tablet uses a Wintab32.dll driver, and this driver must be located in the Windows\System32 folder.

 Freehand Styles

-Before you start actual drawing with the Freehand tool, you should choose embroidery style you want to use.
-Click secondary mouse button or corresponding tablet pen button depressed on the Freehand icon (in the Tool Bar).
+Before you start drawing with the Freehand tool, you should choose the embroidery style you want to use.
+Make a long click (about 1 second) with the mouse button or the corresponding tablet pen button on the Freehand icon (in the Tool Box).

 Icon of Freehand digitizing tool